cuckoosandbox/cuckoo/docs/book/src/finalremarks/index.rst

 Please respect netiquette when posting, in detail:

  * Before  posting read the mailing list archives, read the Cuckoo blog, read the documentation and Google about your issue.
 Stop posting questions that have already been answered over and over everywhere.
  * Posting emails saying just like "Doesn't work, help me" are completely useless.
 If something is not working report the error, paste the logs, paste the config file, paste the information on the virtual machine, paste the results of the troubleshooting, give context.
 We are not wizards and we don't have the crystal ball.
  * Use a proper title.
 Stuff like "Doesn't work", "Help me", "Error" is not a proper title.
- * Tend to use `pastebin.com`_, `pastie.org`_ and similar services to paste logs and configs: make the email more readable.
+ * Tend to use `pastebin.com`_ or `pastie.org`_ and similar services to paste logs and configs: make the email more readable.
  * Tend to upload your attachment to file upload services, we have a very low attachment size limit.
  * Tend to not write HTML emails.

 .. _`pastebin.com`: http://pastebin.com/